Rapid City Man Indicted For Failing To Register As A Sex Offender

-United States Attorney Brendan V. Johnson announced that a Rapid City man has been indicted by a federal grand jury for failing to update his sex offender registration.
+United States Attorney Brendan V. Johnson announced that a Rapid City, South Dakota man has been indicted by a federal grand jury for allegedly failing to register as a convicted sex offender between November 2012 and January 2013.

-Benjamin Godfrey Chipps, Jr., age 32, was indicted by a federal grand jury on May 17, 2011, for Failure to Register as a Sex Offender.
-He appeared before US Magistrate Judge Veronica L. Duffy on May 23, 2011, and pled not guilty to the indictment.
-The maximum penalty upon conviction is 10 years imprisonment and/or a $250,000 fine.
-The charge is merely an accusation, and Chipps is presumed innocent until and unless proven guilty.
+The maximum penalty upon conviction is 10 years of imprisonment and a $250,000 fine.
+The charge is merely an accusation and Trejo is presumed innocent until and unless proven guilty.